Donna Troy: 1980s revival

 Marv Wolfman and George Pérez revived the series yet again in 1980 as The New Teen Titans, with original members Wonder Girl, Robin, and Kid Flash joined by new heroes Raven, Starfire, Cyborg, and Beast Boy / Changeling.
 Donna is romantically involved with much older professor Terry Long, but along the way is put under the romantic spell of Hyperion, one of the Titans of Myth.

 Donna's origin is expanded in the January 1984 tale, "Who is Donna Troy?"
 Robin investigates the events surrounding the long ago fire after finding Donna's doll in a box from a coal bin.
 He learns that Donna's birth mother was Dorothy Hinckley, a dying unwed teen who had placed her for adoption.
 After Donna's adoptive father Carl Stacey had been killed in a work-related accident, her adoptive mother Fay Stacey was forced to place her for adoption again, unable to raise the toddler because of mounting expenses.
 However, Donna became victim to a child-selling racket, which ended with the racketeers' deaths in a furnace explosion and the fire.
 With Robin's help, Donna is reunited with Fay, who had married Hank Evans and given birth to two additional children, Cindy and Jerry.
-Donna marries Terry Long in a huge, lavish ceremony in Tales of the Teen Titans #50 (February 1985).
+Donna marries Terry Long in Tales of the Teen Titans #50 (February 1985).